The DSAI Consumer Code of Practice

 (b) explain that those invited are under no obligation to purchase anything.

-Invitees shall be given details of a named contact person and telephone/fax number or E-mail address.
+Invitees shall be given details of a named contact person and telephone number or email address.

-(a) do not use misleading, deceptive or unfair sales practices;
+(a) do not use aggressive, misleading, deceptive or unfair sales practices;

 (b) make personal or telephone contact with consumers only in a reasonable manner and during reasonable hours;